International Maritime Law Institute

 The IMO International Maritime Law Institute (IMLI) was established in 1988 under the auspices of the International Maritime Organization, a specialized agency of the United Nations.
 Its mission is to train specialists in maritime law.
 The Institute is currently headquartered in Malta, on the campus of the University of Malta.

 History

 IMLI was established in 1988 under an Agreement concluded between IMO and the Government of Malta.
 It commenced its first academic year in October 1989.
 Its campus is at the University of Malta.

 Programmes

-The Institute offers academic course designed to cover the whole spectrum of International Maritime Law, including International Law, Law of the Sea, Shipping Law, Marine Environmental Law, and Legislation Drafting.
+The Institute offers academic course designed to cover the whole spectrum of International Maritime Law, including International Law, Law of the Sea, Shipping Law, International Maritime Security Law, Marine Environmental Law, and Legislation Drafting.
 Training at the Institute concentrates on three areas: